sailthru/stolos/README.md

 `Task_C` to complete, but doesn't care if `Task_B` has run yet.
 `Task_E` requires `Task_D` and `Task_B` to have completed.

-We also support the scenario where one task expands into multiple subtasks.
-The reason for this is that we run a hundred or thousand variations of the one task, and the results of each subtask may bubble down through the dependency graph.
+By design, we also support the scenario where one task expands into multiple subtasks, or jobs.
+The reason for this is that if we run a hundred or thousand variations of the one task, the results of each job (ie subtask) may bubble down through the dependency graph independently of other jobs.

 There are several ways subtasks may depend on other subtasks, and this system captures them all (as far as we can tell).